1. What is a Meta Description?

 c.
 Include target keywords

 Just like most things SEO, including your page’s target keywords remains critical.
-Be sure to include a unique, keyword-rich description for the most important keywords and phrases for the page (i.e. page’s primary and secondary keywords).
+Be sure to include a unique, keyword-rich description for the most important keywords and phrases for the page (i.e. page’s primary and secondary keywords) If you will like more tips to improve your SEO marketing strategies, check this dealer marketing services.

 When the keyword searched matches a word in the Meta description, it will appear bold in the search engine results.
 This makes the listing more prominent, usually contributing to a higher click-through rate – especially when users see exact or partial matches of their search query within the SERP description.